Grant Writing Support

-University of Miami faculty researchers, post-doctoral fellows and graduate students with new or previous grant submissions (R, K and F-style grants) can receive personalized mentoring on specific aims, summary statements and approach sections, among other areas.
-These one-on-one consultations are given by Mary Lou King, Ph.D., Professor Emeritus of Cell Biology and can be in-person or virtual.
+University of Miami faculty researchers with new or previous grant submissions (R, K and F-style grants) can receive personalized mentoring on specific aims, summary statements and approach sections, among other areas.
+These one-on-one virtual consultations are given by Professor Emeritus Mary Lou King, Ph.D.

-Tenured/ tenure track and faculty in research lines are eligible to register.
+Tenured/ tenure track and faculty in research lines are eligible.

 The Grant Writing videos are designed to provide practical, step-by-step advice on writing NIH R- or K-style grants.
 All critical aspects of grant writing are covered, including the NIH review process, how grants are scored, writing clear and concise Specific Aims, Research Strategy sections, Significance and Innovation statements, designing powerful titles, and much more.
 The videos and workbook are available through the University of Miami’s Blackboard system.
 You will need a Cane ID.

 Directions on accessing the workshop videos online through Blackboard

 - Click the following link: Grant Writing Workshops